 Giving Compass' Take:

-- Climate change and climate justice do not need siloed approaches but rather an integrated model that can address the systemic and social impacts of environmental problems.
+- Climate change and climate justice need an integrated model that can address the systemic and social impacts of environmental problems.

 - What might an embedded approach look like that considers racial, social, and economic justice?